 We have not generated any revenue to date from product sales and do not expect to do so in the near future.
-During the years ended December 31, 2021, 2020 and 2019, we recognized \$913.1 million, \$0.5 million and \$289.6 million, respectively, of revenue related to our collaboration agreements with Vertex, as well as certain arrangements with Casebia prior to the Bayer Transaction.
+During the years ended December 31, 2022, 2021 and 2020, we recognized \$0.4 million, \$913.1 million and \$0.5 million, respectively, of revenue related to our collaboration agreements with Vertex.

-For the years ended December 31, 2021 and 2020, we generated \$1.9 million and \$0.2 million, respectively, of grant revenue related to certain contracts with not-for-profit entities.
-No grant revenue was generated in prior years.
+For the years ended December 31, 2022, 2021 and 2020, we generated \$0.8 million, \$1.9 million and \$0.2 million, respectively, of grant revenue related to certain contracts with not-for-profit entities.

-For additional information about our revenue recognition policy, see Note 2 and Note 9 of the notes to our audited consolidated financial statements included in this Annual Report on Form 10-K.
+For additional information about our revenue recognition policy, see Note 2 and Note 8 of the notes to our audited consolidated financial statements included in this Annual Report on Form 10-K.